 What Kinds Of Slots Can I Play At Sweepstakes Casinos?

-Where both Texas sweepstakes casinos fall short is the navigation.
+Where all the Texas sweepstakes casinos fall short is the navigation.
 There’s no way to see what the slot is like unless you click on it.
 There’s no search bar.
-At LuckyLand, you have to side scroll through three options at a time.
-At Chumba, it’s a large grid of games.
+Instead, you have to side scroll through all the options and go with one that looks decent based on its preview image.

 - Choose based on themes, such as fantasy, Vegas, animals, and action and adventure.

-- Play with Gold Coins to try out games until you find one you like.
+- Play with Standard Funzpoints to try out games until you find one you like.

 - Stick to the progressive jackpots for the biggest potential payout.